hugotkk/aws-lab/README.md

 Then use cloudformation to create an instance for the deployment

-# Create ami for ssm automation
+# Create iam for ssm automation

 This is not great.
 Because i cannot find out the essential access right to execute this automation task.
 I just grant Adminstrator right to it.